Major winners Lee & Kupcho to play Scottish Open

-Scottish Women's Open: 2022 major winners Lee & Kupcho confirmed to play
+Women's Scottish Open: 2022 major winners Minjee Lee & Jennifer Kupcho confirmed to play

 Last updated on .From the section Golf

-Minjee Lee is driven by sibling rivalry in the upcoming Scottish Women's Open, where she is joined by fellow 2022 major champion Jennifer Kupcho.
+Minjee Lee is driven by sibling rivalry in the upcoming Women's Scottish Open, where she will be joined by fellow 2022 major champion Jennifer Kupcho.

 Australia's Lee, who won the US Women's Open this month for her second major title, wants to match the achievement of her brother Min Woo, last year's men's Scottish Open champion.